cyberooo/cyberooo.github.io/README.md

-# This is the website for U2-I2
+# This is the website of U2-I2

-You may browse the website through the link: https://cyberooo.github.io/
+Please visit https://uq-trust-lab.github.io/u2i2/ to view our website.

+The U2-I2 is hosted on GitHub Pages and maintained by the TrustLab, School of ITEE, The University of Queensland, Australia.